ThreeSixtyGiving/standard/documentation/reference.md

 Use the other sheets in the <a href="../_static/summary-table/360-giving-schema-titles.xlsx">360Giving Spreadsheet Template</a>.
 These have the columns described above, plus an extra column at the start for the Identifier of the relevant grant.

-For the Funding Org: Location and Recipient Org: Location there is also an extra column for the Identifier of the relevant Funding/Recipient Org.
+For the Funding Org: Location and Recipient Org: Location there is also an extra column for the Identifier of the relevant Funding or Recipient Org.

 ##### Numbering